Sri Yantra Meaning Revealed

 The lotus is also a symbol of the heart, especially the inner or secret chamber of the heart.
 This is sometimes called Brahma’s cave or the city of Brahma in the East or the inner castle in the West.
 This is the core of being that remains untouched by everyday living.

-The Sri yantra features two rings of lotus petals.
+The Sri Yantra features two rings of lotus petals.
 The inner ring has eight petals.
 The outer ring has sixteen petals.
 Interestingly, the throat chakra symbol also features a lotus with sixteen petals.
 Learn more about the throat chakra symbol in Chakra Symbols.

-Inner Circle of Eight Lotus Petals
+Inner Circle of 8 Lotus Petals

+The Sanskrit name for the inner circle of lotus petals is Sarva Samkshobahana.
 The inner ring of eight lotus petals in the Sri Yantra each have their own symbolism.
 The petals represent siddhis or yogic powers.
 Specific deities embody each of these powers.
 These are sometimes viewed as specific human activities: speech, motion, grasping, revulsion, enjoyment, attraction, equanimity and excretion.

 This inner circle is referred to as the “Agitator of All.”
 Mastering the qualities of each petal through meditation, self-observation and individual effort can grant both worldly and spiritual success.
 The specific meaning of the petals can be outlined as follows: